natev51/jettl/docs/reuse-actors/reuse-actors.md

 ### Monitor Msg Traffic

 Since one cannot monitor a queue status, overriding the tell messages in a wrapper actor can each be put into a log and marked as not read (organized by timestamp).
 Then when the message is being acted upon i.e.  `Listened To Msg` = `True` for the message matching the timestamp can be marked as read.
 This will allow the system to properly allow for knowing how many Msgs haven’t been executed i.e. how many are in the queue since the message destination is known before the message is told.

+Initialization requires:
+- Self Attributes
+- Parent Attributes
+Note: Child information is redundant information since can construct everything with Self and Parent Attributes.
+Think relative relations.

+After telling message, logs to file the **Time**
+After listening to a message (in `Call Inspect.vi` with `Msg Listened To.vi`), logs to file the **Listened Time**